Hajj cough

 Hajj cough is the informal name for a respiratory tract infection that tends to spread among pilgrims in the crowded conditions of the Islamic pilgrimage to Mecca, known as Hajj.
-There is much research that on the health of the pilgrims before, during, and after their trip, as well as on the causes and remedies of the ailments.
+There is much research on the health of the pilgrims before, during, and after their trip, as well as on the causes and remedies of the ailments.

 Pilgrim health throughout Hajj

 A 2020 study on Australian Hajj pilgrims deduced that of 421 pilgrims surveilled before their trip, 28% reported having already existing health problems, 26 of them were of age 65 or greater, and 103 of them had other chronic problems such as diabetes.
 329 obtained recommended vaccines, of which 180 simply got influenza, 139 received that and other vaccines, whereas 10 got a vaccine that was not influenza.
-Now, when it comes to health during the pilgrimage, 248 of 391 individuals indicated that hey had some type of respiratory issues, which included a runny nose, cough, and fever.
+Now, when it comes to health during the pilgrimage, 248 of 391 individuals indicated that they had some type of respiratory issues, which included a runny nose, cough, and fever.
 Finally, after the Hajj pilgrimage, 157 out of 300 pilgrims reported health issues, many of them the similar respiratory issues mentioned above, but also others like diarrhea and influenza-like illness (ILI).